madiele/vod2pod-rss/README.md

 `cd vod2pod-rss`

-edit `docker-compose.yml` with your PORT, SECRET and CLIENT_ID (in the file you will find also optional parameters like bitrate)
+edit `docker-compose.yml` with your PORT, SECRET and CLIENT_ID for youtube and twitch if needed (in the file you will find also optional parameters like bitrate)

 `nano docker-compose.yml`